-SAP is defined as a 3.0 cumulative GPA for graduate students and a 2.0 cumulative GPA for undergraduate students.
+SAP is defined as a 3.0 cumulative GPA for Master's and Graduate Certificate and a 2.0 cumulative GPA for Bachelor's students.
 A student must satisfy the criteria listed below to maintain continuous SAP.
 Any student who fails to maintain SAP will be notified by the Registrar and be placed on Academic Probation (AP).
 The notice will identify the requirements to be met by the student in order to be removed from Academic Probation.
 A copy of the notice will become part of the student's permanent file.